Disclaimer: Programme is subject to changes without notice.

 Trade routes reimagined: Opportunities beyond CEE

-This session will explore shifting trade flows and emerging corridors beyond Central and Eastern Europe.
-Heads of trade finance or global transaction banking from Europe, Africa, MENA, Asia and the Americas will share their perspectives on where the strongest opportunities are forming for banks and investors.
-The discussion will highlight cross-regional dynamics, evolving liquidity patterns and practical implications for trade finance strategies.
+This session will explore shifting trade flows and emerging corridors beyond Central and Eastern Europe, placing the region within the context of a changing global trade landscape.
+Speakers will share their perspectives on where the strongest opportunities are forming for banks and insurers, highlighting cross-regional dynamics, evolving risk appetite and practical implications for trade finance strategies.
 Moderator:

 Hesham Zakai, Managing Director, Exile Group (TXF, Proximo & Uxolo)